REST API

 • Dimensions: pathname, referrer_host, country, region, city, browser, device_type, utm_source, utm_medium, utm_campaign, event_name (plus time_day / time_hour for time series)

-• Filters (as filter.<key>=value): pathname, referrer_host, country, browser, device_type, utm_source, utm_medium, utm_campaign, event_name
+• Filters (as filter.<key>=value): pathname, referrer_host, country, region, city, browser, device_type, utm_source, utm_medium, utm_campaign, event_name

 Read API